Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture course to meet your needs.

 5: Find the Right Instructor(s)

 We all like different types of teachers.
 Some teachers are very dynamic, funny, personable, and engaging.
 They go on long tangents with stories that may or may not be on topic.
-Other types of teachers are no nonsense, factual, well-researched, and to the point with information.
+Other types of teachers are no-nonsense, factual, well-researched, and to the point with information.

-Either way, they should be able to communicate clearly and passionately.
+Whichever style resonates with you, the instructor(s) should be able to communicate clearly and passionately.
 Their bio, portfolio, and/or testimonials should demonstrate that this is the case.

 Seek out those who resonate with you.